laingdk/Moon/_posts/2017-02-13-information-theory-and-tradeoffs-in-data-disclosure.md

 `0 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0`

 As long as we both agree on the order of the alphabet, this sequence of digits gets the message across.
-But it's wildly efficient.
+But it's wildly inefficient.
 If I wanted to send you a message, I would require twenty-six characters for every letter.
 I would need 130 characters just to say "hello."
 Luckily, there is a more efficient way to translate an alphabet to binary.
 See if you can figure it out from the examples below:

 Here is the letter `A`: `1 1 1 1 1`